cjdoris/SelfContainedScripts/README.md

 ## API
 We have these functions:
-- `init(script=nothing; activate=true, resolve=true)` creates or updates a script with a
+- `init(script=nothing; name=nothing, activate=true, resolve=true)` creates or updates a
-  project block and activation code.
+  script with a project block and activation code.
 Activates the environment unless activate=fasle.
 - `activate(script=nothing; resolve=true)` creates or updates a project from the embedded project block in the script, activates and resolves it.
 - `sync(script=nothing)` copy the currently active Project.toml into the script.